tbrand/famo/README.md

 [![Build Status](https://travis-ci.com/tbrand/famo.svg?branch=master)](https://travis-ci.com/tbrand/famo)
 [![Build status](https://ci.appveyor.com/api/projects/status/6yv5ehrj9t7w1prq/branch/master?svg=true)](https://ci.appveyor.com/project/tbrand/famo/branch/master)

+**This project is developed for my personal practice.
+Not recommented to be used in your productions.**

 Famo is a command line tool for caching builds on S3 similer to [sccache](https://github.com/mozilla/sccache).
 Famo is assumed to be used in many CI/CD platforms and for many languages.